Kinggerm/GetOrganelleComparison/README.md

 * Execute `7.assessing_GetOrganelle_performance_characteristics.sh` to assess GetOrganelle using a gradient of word size ratio values, different sizes of the reference, pre-grouping or not.
 The raw data is a reduced size (500M) of *Haberlea rhodopensis* (SRR4428742; see <a href="#sample-info">Samples</a>).
 * Execute `8-1.assembling_56_animal_mitogenomes_using_NOVOPlasty.sh` to assemble animal mitogenoms using NOVOPlasty and execute `8-2.evaluating_NOVOPlasty_animal_mitogenomes.sh` to evaluate the assembled mitogenomes using gene hits.
 * Execute `9-1.assembling_50_fungal_mitogenomes_using_NOVOPlasty.sh` to assemble fungal mitogenoms using GetOrganelle and execute `9-2.evaluating_NOVOPlasty_fungal_mitogenomes.sh` to evaluate the assembled mitogenomes using gene hits.

+Extra tests:
+* Execute [2-3.assembling_50_plastomes_using_GetOrganelle_fast.sh](https://github.com/Kinggerm/GetOrganelleComparison/blob/master/bin/2-3.assembling_50_plastomes_using_GetOrganelle_fast.sh) to do the plastome assembly using the fast-mode of GetOrganelle.
+* Execute [2-4.assembling_extra_2_plastomes_carrying_mitoDNA_using_GetOrganelle.sh](https://github.com/Kinggerm/GetOrganelleComparison/blob/master/bin/2-4.assembling_extra_2_plastomes_carrying_mitoDNA_using_GetOrganelle.sh) to do the assembly for 2 mitochondrial-DNA-carrying plastomes using GetOrganelle.

 ## Results